osadalakmal/blog/content/posts/agile-the-snake-oil-for-cobra-bites/index.md

 I encounter agile again somewhere around 2013 when I switch teams within my Org to a mobile application focused team.
 In addition to using the latest and greatest in technologies in development, this team also was leading the pack in development processes.
 It was trying to be a thought leader in all these practices that were in with the crowd in those days.
 The implementation there was quite a stock one.
 Each team had a scope clearly defined they were responsible for.
 And the team sizes were just within the limits of what is possible for a normal scrum framework without resorting to SAFe and what not.

 The only problem was that there was no real enforcement of continuous improvement.
-Daily standups of some teams would drag on for 45 minutes and most grooming and planning sessions (which were combined) would consist of - "well you obvisouly know how to get this done right?
+Daily standups of some teams would drag on for 45 minutes and most grooming and planning sessions (which were combined) would consist of - "well you obviously know how to get this done right?
 Just get the changes to services X, Y and Z done by friday".
 The defining feature of this team was how much deep domain and technical knowledge was still intact.
 Most of the people there had been there for several years and had written 95% of the stuff that was in production at the time.
 And the 5% that wasn't written by then had been modified by them to suit the rest of the system.
 So there was no real planning or grooming needed.
 Everyone knew who would work on a given piece of work and that person could tell you exactly how long that change would take.
-So it worked very very well untill it didn't - When us noobs got there.
+So it worked very very well until it didn't - When us noobs got there.
 Suddenly there was an influx of people who didn't know the system as well as incumbents and we started having all sorts of issues.

 When I left that team and headed to my next team, I encountered the best version of agile that I have seen to date.
 The key was that, the new team was never afraid to change all the rules so that they could make things more efficient.
 Planning pokers were tried for a few months and found to be ineffective so we got rid of them.
 Retro's were too long so we shortened them.
-The Standups were too virtual when done over video every day so we had one always-physical day of standup.
+The standups were too virtual when done over video every day so we had one always-physical day of standup.
 And when everything was said and done, we had a very well tuned process and we loved it.

 ## Return to roots